SanjayNeelarapu/SunnyElectricalsApp/README.md

 ### Electrical Store Product Management App

-This is a mobile application built using **Flutter** to manage product data for my farhers's electrical store.
+This is a mobile application built using **Flutter** to manage product data for electrical store.
 The app provides an intuitive GUI for storing, viewing, editing, and searching product details, including:

 - **Selling Price**: Store product pricing details.
 - **Features**: Add descriptions and specifications of the products.